 Rear Dana 44.

 Note: this conversion works using the same parts I used on the front because I converted my rear Dana 44 to a full floating rear axle allowing the use of front end parts such as spindles and hubs and therefore the same rotors, calipers, brackets, etc. The spindles need to be machined to mount properly to the rear axle, but once that is done, all of the parts and procedures are the same as above except for one change.
 You must use Timken LM501310 inner bearing cups rather than the stock ones.
-If you don’t, you not have enough clearance for your inside brake pads.
+If you don’t, you will not have enough clearance for your inside brake pads.
 I got the machined spindles and a new set of bearings, seals, hubs, nuts, etc. (as well as the parts for the rear full float conversion) from Herm.

 Here is a picture of the frame after completing the disc conversion on both front and rear axles.